Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This isn’t the fault of LG, of course.
 For the time being it seems the fastest that we can push screens that carry 3440 x 1440 resolutions or above is about 100Hz, thanks to the limitations of DP 1.2.
 Until DP 2.0 is released (or even 1.4 for that matter), we won’t see any screens at this size or pixel count moving into the competitive gamer’s realm of 144Hz, so if that’s the only reason you’re picking this display up you might be better going off with LG’s more speed-centric LG 34UC79G-B instead for less than half the total price.

-Overall though the 38UC99 still held its own when helped out by options like the 1ms Motion Blur Reduction feature with AMD FreeSync turned on, though it’s important to keep in mind that with all those features enabled you’re going to need a seriously high-powered graphics card to keep the whole thing running at max spec.
+Overall though the 38UC99 still held its own when helped out by options like the 1ms Motion Blur Reduction feature with AMD FreeSync turned on, though it’s important to keep in mind that with all those features enabled you’re going to need a seriously high-powered graphics card to keep this best ultrawide gaming monitor running at max spec.

 At this point, it should be no surprise that the single most expensive monitor we’ve ever laid our eyes on also happens to be the best performing to date.
 The LG 38UC99 is an expensive monster of an ultrawide monitor, one that fulfills all my childhood dreams of the future and then some, but all that added functionality definitely comes at a price.